 Air Compressor Pressure Switch Parts

 Next are the main components of the pressure switch described below.
-But before that, you should be gazing at the figure of the pressure switch.

 Auto/Off (Lever or Knob)